odino/odino.github.com/source/_posts/2015-02-21-import-this.markdown

 Since I recently bumped again into this,
-I thought it might be worth sharing with everyone what happend when you `import this` in Python's REPL.
+I thought it might be worth sharing with everyone what happens when you `import this` in Python's REPL.

 <!-- more -->